Updated: 18 December 2020 - Changelog at bottom

-There are certainly many options available, like T-Mobile for $40/mo. or AT&T for $40/mo., but I'm a huge fan of simple.
-With Google Fi, it's clear what you're paying for and doesn't have hidden nonsense fees.
+Paying for mobile service month to month will save you a ton of money and will allow you to switch carriers on the fly.
+There are many options available, like T-Mobile for $40/mo., Google Fi's $30 +$10/per GB, and AT&T for $40/mo.
+I'm a huge fan of simple so I stick with Google Fi.
+It's clear what you're paying for and they don't have hidden nonsense fees.

-If you shop on Amazon, installing Keepa is a must.
+If you shop on Amazon, installing the Keepa Chrome / Firefox extension is a must.
 They provide "detailed price history for over 800 million Amazon products [...] and send price alerts when a product has dropped below your desired price."
 I have saved a considerable amount of money using this tool.

-For example, the following shows up directly under Amazon products when you have the browser extension installed.
+For example, the following shows up directly under Amazon products.
 In this case, I would set my price alert for ~$300 and wait for them to notify me.
 Waiting a little bit longer for this product would easily return a 10% discount.

 Changelog - Click to Expand